wp-plugins/flyzoo/readme.txt

 == Description ==

-Add an amazing **chat** experience to your website: chat with your visitors for **live support** and engage your community in group chats.
+Chat with your visitors for **live support** and engage your community in group chats.
-Easy to install and customize.
+Add an amazing **chat** experience to your website: [Flyzoo Live Chat](http://www.flyzoo.co) is cloud-based, easy to install and to customize!

 ####Flyzoo Live Chat####